ExponentiAI/StyleMe/styleme/readme.md

     -...
 ```

+- you can download our datasets which includs 119 RGB images and 119 sketches here: [**styleme datasets**](https://drive.google.com/drive/folders/1UycahUifPoc0n6pyP92bWC07BlJETwRR)

-and then training your models:
+- and then training your models:

 ```
 python train.py
 ```

+-We provided a pretrained model that was trained 30,000 times here: [**styleme model**](https://drive.google.com/drive/folders/1JHmDdsV6OS0sf6v-OhwkpbkDPn7Co2HW)

 ## 3. Evaluate